Varicose Veins Specialist

 If you have varicose veins, you're up to 430% more likely to develop deep vein thrombosis, a potentially life-threatening condition in which you develop a blood clot in one of your deep veins.

-Although deep vein thrombosis is a rare condition, it's important to speak with your Dallas Vein Institute specialist to understand your personal risk level and how you can take steps to prevent it.
+Although deep vein thrombosis is a rare condition, it’s important to speak with your Texas Vascular Institute specialist to understand your personal risk level and how you can take steps to prevent it.

 What causes varicose veins?